Beman/iterator-facade-proposal/iterator-facade-proposal.md

 *"We are what we pretend to be, so we must be careful about what we pretend to be." - Kurt Vonnegut*

 >**Summary:** Proposes a library component for easily creating conforming iterators.
 Based on existing practice.
 Depends only on the C++17 working paper plus Concepts TS and Ranges TS.
 Breaks no existing code or ABI's.
-Public open-source implementation and test suite available.
+Two open-source implementations and test suites available.
 Draft wording provided.

 ## Table of Contents